Publishing

 Your last step, as with any USGS product, is to Disseminate the record in IPDS.
 Follow your Center’s policy on how to disseminate the product.

-- Submit an new issue as the first step in publishing a software product
+DISCLAIMER.md - Submit an new issue as the first step in publishing a software product

 - Create an static Git tag and associated release